Tech-Recruiter-Justin/Open-Source-CS-Degree/README.md

 ## Programming

-### Duke - Java Programming: Solving Problems with Software - Week 1
+### Duke - Java Programming: Solving Problems with Software - Week 1 of 4

 ## Other Self-Taught Material
-### CodeCademy - Learn Java - Object-Oriented Java
+### CodeCademy - Learn Java - Arrays and ArrayLists (5 out of 11)
 ### Udemy - The Web Developer Bootcamp 2021 - YelpCamp